Email & SMS marketing so good, it’s boring

 • Use multi-step signup forms

-Also, make sure that you have an ESP that is well equipped with tools to deal with spambots and other malicious actors.
+Also, make sure that you have an ESP that’s well-equipped with tools to deal with spam bots and other malicious actors.
 Start using Omnisend and do your email marketing with confidence.

 Bernard Meyer